Topology Graph (Graphviz) Output Module

 IBGP session formatting

-Each styles parameter is a dictionary of Graphviz attributes and their values (see the following printout for an example).
+Each styles parameter is a dictionary of Graphviz attributes and their values.

 • outputs.graph.colors.object – Specify background color for as, node, stub subnet, ibgp or ebgp session.